mavlink/rfcs/text/gnss-integrity-report.md

 Both Septentrio and u-blox expose these fields.
 However, `corrections_age` requires a lookup table on the u-blox side as the receiver reports it in time intervals rather than a direct value.
 Feedback on the relevance of these three fields is welcome.

-- **The description of the `GNSS_AUTHENTICATION_STATE_OK` entry in the `authentication_state` field has been changed** from *"The GNSS receiver has correctly authenticated all signals"* to *"GNSS signal authentication is operating normally"*.
-This field indicates the state of the receiver's authentication process (currently primarily OSNMA), rather than whether all received signals or navigation messages have been successfully authenticated.
+- **The enumeration entry `GNSS_AUTHENTICATION_STATE_OK` has been renamed to `GNSS_AUTHENTICATION_STATE_AUTHENTICATING`** and the description updated to clarify that the receiver is currently running signal authentication, rather than asserting that all received signals have been successfully authenticated.
+The new name better reflects the current state of the receiver's authentication process (currently primarily OSNMA), while authentication failures are instead reflected by the `spoofing_state` field. <br> Renaming the `OK` entry to `OPERATIONAL`, `ENABLED`, or `ACTIVE` may also be worth considering.
+However, `OPERATIONAL` seems to be used by u-blox to indicate the availability of the OSNMA service (`UBX-SEC-OSNMA.nmaStatus`), while `ENABLED` and `ACTIVE` do not necessarily imply that authentication is functioning correctly.

-Authentication failures are instead reflected by the `spoofing_state` field. <br> Renaming the `OK` entry to `OPERATIONAL`, `ENABLED`, `ACTIVE`, or `AUTHENTICATING` may also be worth considering.
-However, `OPERATIONAL` seems to be used by u-blox to indicate the availability of the OSNMA service (`UBX-SEC-OSNMA.nmaStatus`), while `ENABLED` and `ACTIVE` do not necessarily imply that authentication is functioning correctly. <br> Septentrio additionally reports which satellites (for Galileo and GPS only) transmitted unauthenticated navigation messages via the `GalAuthenticMask` and `GpsAuthenticMask` fields of the `GALAuthStatus` block.
+- **The enumeration entry `GNSS_AUTHENTICATION_STATE_AUTHENTICATED` has been added** to indicate that the current navigation solution has been successfully verified.
+This is primarily relevant for OSNMA, where the receiver can verify that the navigation solution is based on authentic signals. <br> Septentrio additionally reports which satellites (for Galileo and GPS only) transmitted authenticated navigation messages via the `GalAuthenticMask` and `GpsAuthenticMask` fields of the `GALAuthStatus` block.
 However, this level of detail is likely too specific to expose through MAVLink.

 - **The enumeration entries `GNSS_JAMMING_STATE_NOT_JAMMED` and `GNSS_SPOOFING_STATE_NOT_SPOOFED` have been renamed to `GNSS_JAMMING_STATE_SPECTRUM_CLEAN` and `GNSS_SPOOFING_STATE_SPECTRUM_CLEAN`**, respectively, to clarify that the receiver has not detected indicators of jamming or spoofing, rather than asserting a proven absence of such threats.
 In practice, most GNSS receivers do not prove the absence of jamming or spoofing because they only assess that the observed RF environment appears normal when no detection mechanisms have been triggered.
 These states are also reused for the per-band reports.